 With more websites on the internet than ever before (and many more to come!) it’s more important than ever to get to grips with your long-term SEO strategy.
-Luckily, there are plenty of tools and resources now that will help you understand what your competitors are doing to be successful, and you can adopt these in your own business!
-Below, we discuss why competitor analysis is so important when forming your SEO strategy.
+Luckily, there are plenty of tools and resources now that will help you understand what your competitors are doing to be successful, and you can adopt these in your own business.
+Here, we discuss why competitor analysis is so important when forming your SEO strategy.

 Identify your real SEARCH competitors

 You might have a list as long as your arm for your competitors and industry giants, but those businesses aren’t necessarily your search competitors.
 While you may have similar products, audiences or client bases, it’s important to identify who your SEO competitors actually are.
-Remember: This is not just in terms of your core niche, product or offering, people will also be outperforming your content and blogs.
-These people are all your competitors!
+Remember, this is not just in terms of your core niche, product or offering, people will also be outperforming your content and blogs.
+These people are all your competitors.